-- A planning and advice-based approach that integrates investments, insurance, specialized wealth management and core banking solutions. - A team of highly skilled wealth professionals committed to providing a great client experience. - Brand prestige, recognition and trust. - Strong national presence in Canada, as well as strategic positioning in select high-growth U.S. and emerging wealth management markets. - Access to BMO's broad client base and distribution network in Canada and the United States. - A culture of innovation focused on achieving competitive advantage.
+- A team of highly skilled wealth professionals committed to providing a great client experience. - Brand prestige, recognition and trust. - Strong national presence in Canada, as well as strategic positioning in select high-growth U.S. and emerging wealth management markets. - Access to BMO's broad client base and distribution network in Canada and the United States. - A culture of innovation focused on achieving competitive advantage.